shridha28/ConnectionsApp/README.md

 3) Angular CLI

-The Connections-ng-app runs on the port 4200 (default) The Connections app runs on the port 8787
+The Connections-ng-app runs on the port 4200 (default) The ConnectionsApp runs on the port 8787